learnbymakingwales/learnbymakingwales.github.io/en/resource/index.md

 category: resource
 ---

-The learn by making digital lab will introduce participants to concepts, methodologies and ideas used in digital deliver.
+The Dysgu trwy greu digital lab will introduce participants to concepts, methodologies and ideas used in digital delivery.

-We plan to share resources and artefacts as we go.

-We will publish them here so that anyone can use them.
+We plan to share resources and artefacts as we go and will publish them here so that anyone can use them.

 [Manual of me template](/en/resource/learn-by-making-manual-of-me.png)